AmmarFahmy/ifs-assessment/README.md

 - Multiple forecasting models with performance comparison
 - Time series forecasting with hourly granularity
 - Evaluation metrics and model selection
+- Interactive dashboard for visualization and real-time forecasting

 Our analysis reveals that electricity consumption follows strong cyclical patterns influenced by time of day, day of week, seasons, and weather conditions.
 The forecasting models can predict future electricity load with reasonable accuracy, with the best model achieving a Mean Absolute Percentage Error (MAPE) of under 5% on test data.